timhowgego/Aquius/README.md

 The application makes no server queries (once the initial dataset has been loaded), so responds near-instantly.
 That speed allows network discovery by trial and error, which changes the user dynamic from _being told_, to playful learning.

-Aquius allows maps that are physically impossible to draw as single networks, such as cabotaged international routes where the available destinations change depending on where the passenger boards.
-For example, FlixBus can only carry passengers from places in Portugal to destinations in other countries, even where the bus itself serves many places in Portgual.
+Aquius enables maps that are physically impossible to draw as single unified networks, such as cabotaged international routes where the available destinations change depending on where the passenger boards.
+For example, FlixBus can only carry passengers from places in Portugal to destinations in other countries, even where the bus itself serves many places in Portugal.
+The reverse is true for passengers travelling _from_ Spain - a range of destinations within Portugal are offered, but none within Spain herself.

 [![Aquius FlixBus at Braga, showing journeys to Spain, not to Portugal](https://timhowgego.github.io/Aquius/static/aquius-flix-braga.jpg)](https://timhowgego.github.io/Aquius/live/flixbus-aug-2018/#x-6.064/y41.311/z7/c-8.443/k41.546/m8)